dogweather/python-enum-import-issue/README.md

 common when tools help add them, or in projects with many developers of different skill levels.

-The imports appear to work.
-However, they're failing silently.

 Tested with Python 3.12.1

 To run the demo: